Adobe Fuse is no longer in development and will discontinue support on September 13, 2020.

 For detailed information and assistance, see Adobe Fuse end-of-service FAQ.

 We’re retiring features and services on this site, learn how this affects you.
 Visit http://blogs.adobe.com/adobecare/2017/05/23/download-assets-from-mixamo/.

-You can directly import Allegorithmic substance files (.sbsar substance file) into Fuse CC.
-You can use Allegorithmic's Substance Designer to create your custom substances for use within Fuse CC.
-See the documentation of Substance Designer for more details.
+You can directly import Substance 3D files (.sbsar Substance file) into Fuse CC.
+You can use Adobe Substance 3D Designer to create your custom substances for use within Fuse CC.

 To import substance files into Fuse CC:

 Before you begin importing, ensure that you have gathered the required custom body files and used the recommended naming convention for them.
 Naming the map files correctly enables Fuse CC to automatically link these files during the import process.
 See Create a custom body for details.

 To import custom body files of your character: